kraze3704/idea_case_demo/README.md

         > instead fetched the whole category to choose one.
         > improvements?
-    [X] RandomizedCategory displays a single category in CategoryItem component
+    [X] RandomizedCategory displays a single category in CategoryItem component [ ] Add delete feature for categories
+    [ ] create action for deleting categories
+    [ ] add a delete button to CategoryList?
+    [ ] what if we delete the category that is displayed as 'today's random cateogry'?
+[ ] Bootstrap the application

 main concepts of react(state, jsx, rendering) https://reactjs.org/docs/